Skip to content

 • Any for general internet access

-• network object of a remote VPN site
+• Network object of a remote station via VPN

-Practical example: A backup server may only access the vendor’s cloud backup destinations, not Any.
+Practical example: A backup server may only go to the manufacturer’s cloud backup destinations, not to Any.

 Services